SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/in-service/index.md

 > [!TIP]
 > You can also run an "empty" search, in other words a search where you do not enter any search criteria.
 This lets you display all records of the relevant type, such as requests.

-When you click **Search**, a new screen opens with a list of the records which match these criteria.
+When you click **Search**, a new screen opens with a list of the records that match these criteria.

 The list below explains how to use the different types of field that can be displayed under **Criteria**: